TwilCynder/kuribrawl/doc/modding.md

 ## Intro
 All the data of the game (informations about a character, animations, etc) is contained within the `data.twl` file.
 This file is built by the DataFileMaker.exe (DFM) executable, using files listed in the `project_db.txt` file.
-To add characters or stages, you will have to list all the realted to them (animation spritesheets, info files, etc) in this file, and then simply run DFM.
+To add characters or stages, you will have to list all the files related to them (animation spritesheets, info files, etc) in this file, and then simply run DFM.

 ## project_db.txt
 `project_db.txt` must contain a list of all files that will be used, following this syntax :